gitdatgitdat/DAT-CS50/Week 4/Section.md

 So when using fread, where are we putting the data?
 How many and what size?
 And from where are we getting that?

+Now lets go over writing to a file:

+fwrite(buffer, 1, 4, output);

+The syntax is very similar.
+The first argument, buffer, is where we we are writing from.
+Then, 1 and 4, what size and how many of those units?
+And to where, which in this case is output.